 You have assembled a short list of candidates and taken a trial lesson from each.
-Just when your search for a good piano teacher has begun to feel like a taxing vigil, it is time to make a decision.
+Now it is time to make a decision.
 In this third of three articles in my series on how to find a good piano teacher, I describe how to zero in on the teacher that is the best fit for you.

 In my case, each time after I walked out of a trial lesson, I exclaimed to myself, “This is the one!”
 I began planning the details of my study with the said teacher, ignoring that I was in conversations with several others.
-The better part of myself, the one I access during piano practice or yoga, had to counsel patience.
+The better part of myself had to counsel patience.
 As it turned out, my search took almost three months.

-Since founding GRAND PIANO PASSION™, I have come into contact with many adult piano students who experienced childhood trauma connected with the piano, whether from a parent or teacher, so many that the number has stunned me.
-If this description fits you, realize that you could be attracted to a teacher that is not right for you because the teacher’s behavior is familiar.
+Since founding Grand Piano Passion™, I have met many adult piano students who experienced childhood trauma connected with the piano, whether from a parent or teacher, in fact so many that the number has stunned me.
+If this description fits you, realize that you could be attracted to a teacher that is not right for you because the teacher’s suboptimal behavior is familiar.
 The best way to avert this risk is to make your decision in a measured way.

 One very highly regarded teacher I met had few positive comments on my playing.
 As in the case of others, she was concerned about how I used my hands and body, although she expressed her reservations more vehemently.
-When I walked out of her studio, I understood that her direct, blunt style evoked a bad time from my adolescence, those years when my mother became increasingly critical of my abilities while I nonetheless was maturing into my playing.
-For a week following the lesson, I actually thought I would study with this teacher until I came to my senses.
+When I walked out of her studio, I knew that her blunt style evoked a bad time from my adolescence, those years when my mother became increasingly critical of my abilities while I nonetheless was maturing into my playing.
+Yet for a week following the lesson, I actually thought I would study with this teacher until I came to my senses.

 As a first step in selecting your teacher, eliminate the two or three from your list that you are confident are not for you.
 Often, it is easier to articulate first who does not fit with your desired characteristics.
 In my case, I was able to cross off the teacher who found teaching adults “fun”—I wanted a more rigorous approach—as well as the critical soul I initially found so appealing.
 Now I was left with two candidates, and the decision became gnawingly difficult.